fnproject/fn/docs/operating/routes.md

 TODO: link to swagger doc on swaggerhub after it's updated.

-## Understanding Oracle Functions memory management
+## Understanding FN memory management

-When Oracle Functions starts it registers the total available memory in your system in order to know during its runtime if the system has the required amount of free memory to run each function.
+When FN starts it registers the total available memory in your system in order to know during its runtime if the system has the required amount of free memory to run each function.
 Every function starts the runner reduces the amount of memory used by that function from the available memory register.
 When